ECE470 Robot Modeling and Control

 attempts to submit materials, so the first attempt may be used for the preparation and the

-second attempt for the in-lab component.
+deducted for each day.
 Finally, the instructions provided here override any

 variations you may see in the individual lab sheets.